Mottelz/Fake-Bank-DB/README.md

-# COMP-353
+# Fake Bank DB
-This is going to be the basic project file.
-Make sure you branch before you start any work.
+This is a database project set up for a fake bank.
+Project was done as part of the databases course at Concordia university in Montreal.
+Course number COMP 353.